-Most climate models are programmed to give the greenhouse gas carbon dioxide CO_2 significant influence on the modelled global temperature.
-It is therefore relevant to compare different temperature records with measurements of atmospheric CO_2 , as shown in the diagrams above.
+Most climate models are programmed to give the greenhouse gas carbon dioxide CO_2 significant influence on the calculated global air temperature.
+It is therefore relevant to compare different air temperature records with measurements of atmospheric CO_2 , as shown in the diagrams above.